 The Pine Room:

-Enjoy fine dining in the historic Pine Room.
-Open Memorial Day through Labor Day*, the Pine Room features Sunday brunch, lunch a la carte and a prime rib buffet dinner Monday through Friday, and dinner on Saturday. *On occasion the Pine Room may not be open during the Memorial Day through Labor Day time frame due to private events.
-For more information, call 970-586-3341, ext.
+Enjoy sit-down dining in the historic Pine Room.
+This family-friendly full-service restaurant is open Memorial Day through Labor Day*, the Pine Room features Sunday brunch, lunch and dinner Monday – Thursday. *On occasion the Pine Room may not be open during the Memorial Day through Labor Day time frame due to private events.
+For more information & hours, call 970-586-3341, ext.
 1145.

 Typically, there are enough allergen free items for any person with any set of allergies to eat, but if something additional is needed, guests are able to ask for an “allergy plate” from the Cashier in the Aspen Dining Room.
 This plate is typically a grilled chicken breast, steamed vegetables, and rice or potatoes (depending on the allergy).
 If there are additional questions or more specific dietary needs, please contact our Food Service Department at 970-586-3341, ext.
 1128.